-Art of the Roman Empire
+- Art of the Roman Empire

-Early English Society, c.600-850
+- Early English Society, c.600-850

-In the Footsteps of the Ancients: Exploring the Archaeology and Topography of Greece
+- In the Footsteps of the Ancients: Exploring the Archaeology and Topography of Greece

-Legal Cultures in Late Antiquity
+- Legal Cultures in Late Antiquity

-The Ancient City of Rome
+- The Ancient City of Rome

-The Roman Army.
+- The Roman Army.

-In fourth year, students have the option of undertaking a dissertation of about 10,000 words on an approved topic in Archaeology.
+In fourth year, students have the option of undertaking a dissertation of about 10,000 words on an approved topic in archaeology.
 This independent project enables you to develop key research skills which are desired by both prospective employers and by graduate schools offering postgraduate degrees.

 The compulsory modules listed here must be taken in order to graduate in this subject.
 However, most students at St Andrews take additional modules, either in their primary subject or from other subjects they are interested in.
-For Honours-level, students choose from a range of Honours modules, some of which are listed above.
-A full list of all modules available for the current academic year can be found in the module catalogue.
+For Honours level, students choose from a range of Honours modules, some of which are listed above.
+A full list of all modules appropriate to the programme for the current academic year can be found in the programme requirements.